-Financial assets that are held for the collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
-Financial assets are measured at amortised cost using the effective interest method, less impairment.
+The Group's financial assets are held for the collection of contractual cash flows where those cash flows represent solely payments of principal and interest.
+The financial assets are measured at amortised cost using the effective interest method, less impairment.
 Gains and losses are recognised in profit or loss when the assets are derecognised or impaired, and through amortisation process.